CityOfPhiladelphia/arc-open/README.md

     python setup.py bdist_wininst

 ### Issues
 Questions or ideas?
 Feel free to [submit an issue](https://github.com/CityOfPhiladelphia/arc-open/issues/new).
-If you're thinking about submitting a pull request, talk to us first because we can't guarantee that we'll accept every pull request because if it doesn't meet our requirements for this tool.
-With that being said, please feel free to fork and edit as you'd like.
+If you're thinking about submitting a pull request. talk to us first - we can't guarantee that we'll accept every pull request if it doesn't meet our requirements for this tool.
+With that being said, feel free to fork and edit as you'd like!